All All News Products Insights AI DevOps and CI/CD Community

 7. Functional Testing

-Functional testing is a phase where quality engineers confirm if the tested application's features work according to their specified requirements.
-We can perform it either manually or with automated tools based on the specific test cases.
-Several examples of functional test cases include:
+Functional testing verifies whether the application's features work according to specified requirements.
+It can be performed manually or with automation tools.
+Common functional test cases include:

-• Verify login system behaviors with invalid credentials
+• Verifying system behavior with invalid login credentials.

 Read More: Top 8 Automated Functional Testing Tools